IPS-Eye-White

 Faith Is Not The Only Requirement For Salvation

 At the very outset, let me be very, very clear about one thing.
 Salvation is a gift from God that we do not deserve and cannot do anything to earn.
-But at the same time faith is an essential ingredient without which it is impossible to please God.
 We are saved by God's grace but we have to trust that Christ paid the penalty for our sins.
+In other words, faith is an essential ingredient without which it is impossible to please God.

 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
 (Ephesians 2:8-9 NASB)